knaw-huc/editem/docs/definition.md

 notebook in the programs directory of that corpus.
 Ideally, such notebooks can also be run on the local computer of the developer, in a clone of the repo that hosts the corpus files.

+# Questions

+1. Is it possible to implement the full stack (TextRepo, AnnoRepo, Broccoli, Elastic) in one Docker container?
+Because then we have the best control over all steps involved in publishing?